 Found kittens outside and not sure what to do?

-The ASPCA’s website can assist you in identifying the best approach to take if you do find young kittens outside.
+The ASPCA’s website and Ifoundakitten.com are both great resources and can assist you in identifying the best approach to take if you do find young kittens outside.
 If you’ve found kittens, please monitor before removing them and it’s likely you’ll see mom return soon, as long she doesn’t feel threatened by your presence.